psycore8/actionsflow-hec/README.md

 This repository is for testing purposes only, use at your own risk :)

-## Version 1.0:
+## Version 1.1:

-FIX: better visualization for discord news notifications on android

-CHG: weather stats now shown in news channel

-CHG: weather alertis embedded in red color
+FIX: fied a misspelling

 ## Workflows: